Safe Drinking Water Act: Unregulated contaminants

+EPA requested public comment on its draft of the 6th CCL in 2023.

 On December 27, 2021 EPA published a regulation requiring drinking water utilities to conduct monitoring for 29 PFAS compounds and lithium.
 The data are to be collected during 2023 to 2025.
 EPA will pay for the monitoring costs for small drinking water systems (those serving a population of 10,000 or fewer).
 The agency may use the monitoring data to develop additional regulations.

 Perchlorate

 The Natural Resources Defense Council (NRDC) filed a lawsuit in 2016 to accelerate EPA's regulatory process on perchlorate.
 Following a consent decree issued by a federal district court in New York, EPA published a proposed rule on June 26, 2019, with a proposed MCL of 0.056 mg/L.

-On June 18, 2020 EPA announced that it was withdrawing its 2019 proposal and its 2011 regulatory determination, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
+In 2020 EPA announced that it was withdrawing its 2019 proposal and its 2011 regulatory determination, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
 In September 2020 NRDC filed suit against EPA for its failure to regulate perchlorate, and stated that 26 million people may be affected by perchlorate in their drinking water.
+Following a court order, EPA stated that it will publish a proposed standard for perchlorate in 2025, and issue a final rule in 2027.